 I’ve found in my teaching that the best way to really get agility is to start with the basics and work towards the practices (and to actually do it, of course).
+Parroting the practices of some framework without knowing why they’re important and what problems those practices solve usually leads to an ineffective and empty faux Agile.
 This article is a curriculum of sorts that will get you up to speed on those basics.

 There are a boatload of books on Agile, and many are worth reading, but I’ve tried to keep this list short.
 I focus on the essential background that you need to truly understand what you’re doing.
 The list is, nonetheless, a tad longer than I’d like.
 There is no one source that covers everything, however.